Our Top Pick for 2019: Stanley Fatmax SL10LEDS 10W Lithium Ion LED Rechargeable Spotlight

 As with all handheld tools, an ergonomic grip is essential for ensuring that you can use it comfortably for as long as you need.
 High-end handheld spotlights will generally be designed with a handle that's been made for the user's comfort.
 The implements used for a comfortable grip might include things like a rubberized coating, or soft padding.

 Naturally, the strength of the light emitted by the spotlight will be one of the most vital features to consider while you're going over all of the possible choices.
-Light power will be tied to the spotlight's voltage, through depending on exactly where and when you plan on using the spotlight, more voltage may not always immediately mean that it's the best choice for your personal needs.
+Light power will be tied to the spotlight's voltage and lumens, though depending on exactly where and when you plan on using it, more voltage may not always immediately mean that it's the best choice for your personal needs.

-The best choices in spotlights will generally allow you to shift between varying levels of light output.
+Features a high low so you can shift between varying levels of light output.
 Being able to shift from high, to medium, to low light levels can help you save battery life and have a more appropriate source of illumination at all times.

-A model that shines brighter than necessary might be less convenient than a slightly dimmer spotlight that lasts longer overall, so make sure to understand exactly how your spotlight needs coincide with the light output of each choice.
+A model that shines brighter than necessary might be less convenient than a slightly dimmer light that lasts longer overall, so make sure to understand exactly how your light needs coincide with the light output of each choice.

-The charge life of a handheld spotlight shouldn't be confused for the runtime.
-While the runtime determines how long a light can consistently maintain a certain intensity of light without dwindling, the charge that a spotlight can maintain determines just how long it can hold the maximum amount of power it needs to remain active at any setting.
-Certain high end spotlights might be able to hold their charge for several months on end, while less technologically advanced spotlights might only be able to hold a charge for a couple of weeks.
+The holding charge life of the batteries shouldn't be confused for the runtime.
+While the runtime determines how long a light can consistently maintain a certain intensity of light without dwindling, the charge that a battery can maintain determines just how long it can hold the maximum amount of power it needs to remain active at any setting.
+Certain high-end spotlights might be able to hold their charge for several months on end, while less technologically advanced spotlights might only be able to hold a charge for a couple of weeks.

-Even if an option with higher charge holding capacity is more expensive, you might find that these spotlights can make up for their price in the time that's saved from not having to recharge the spotlight quite as often.
+Even if an option with higher charge holding capacity is more expensive, you might find that these models can make up for their price in the time that's saved from not having to recharge quite as often.

 Conclusion (Wrapping it up)

 Spotlights can be an extremely convenient resource for all kinds of purposes, but no matter what they're needed for, certain attributes are necessary for any spotlight to be reliable.
-Many less savvy shoppers assume that the most important quality of a handheld spotlight is its brightness, but it’s vital not to ignore the additional, equally important but easily overlooked elements.
 Make sure that the spotlight's runtime and light output are properly aligned with your needs, as this will save you from needing to make an expensive replacement.
 The proper ergonomics and charge capacity will ensure that you can easily and comfortably use the handheld spotlight for as long as you need to.